chamaeleonidae/api/docs/js/show-tour.md

 chmln.show('ID', { use_segmentation: true, once: true });
 ```

-Allow this Tour to be **triggered** normally (assuming this tour is triggered when the user clicks on a specific element etc.)
+Allow this Tour to be **triggered** normally (assuming this Tour is triggered when the user clicks on a specific element etc.)

 ```javascript
 chmln.show('ID', { skip_triggers: false });